Via Francigena: Orvieto to Rome - the last stretch through Lazio - VF7

 After an relaxed breakfast you leave Viterbo in southern direction.
 There are two possible ‘Via Francigena’ routes from here, but we’ll opt for the route which brings you to the beautiful crater lake of Vico.
 The initial part of this route brings you along the impressive town walls of Viterbo (which you can leave either through the Porta San Pietro or Porta Romana – to prove you are going in the right direction!).
 After having left the outskirts of Viterbo behind you, you’ll be walking through the pleasant landscape of the Cimini Mountains, mostly through nice forests.
 After about 3 hours walking from Viterbo, you’ll reach the ridge of the crater of Vico, now a nature reserve.
 You then have several possibilities to walk down into the crater, to the shores of the lake, before settling in at your nice agriturismo set in the crater.
 You’ll enjoy a great dinner based on local specialties tonight.

-Today’s route brings you to one of the most interesting cities of this part of Italy, Sutri.
+Today’s route brings you to through some of the most interesting cities of this part of Italy, Vitorchiano and Sutri.
 But first you’ll have to get out of your volcano.
-The walk start which a relaxed, almost level section along the lake shore, but then you’ll have to climb up to the crater edge again.
+The walk starts which a relaxed, almost level section along the lake shore, but then you’ll have to climb up to the crater edge again.
+On the edge of the crater you’ll find the stunning village of Vitorchiano, which boast one of the best preserved medieval town centres.
 Follows a short downhill section, which brings you onto the ‘original’ Via Francigena again.
 The first village you’ll pass is Capranica, where you’ll arrive towards lunchtime.
 You’ll cross the whole ‘centro storico’, located on a narrow ridge, and then you descend to the Via Cassia again.
 Of course we’ll avoid as much as possible this busy road: indeed you’ll be walking almost entirely through forests and fields until reaching the town walls of Sutri.
 If you still have the energy, look around the old town, and do visit the Madonna del Parto chapel, an ancient pagan temple which was turned into a Christian church and features very interesting frescoes, depicting walking pilgrims!

 Hotel *** – Sutri